 Ankle sprain is the stretching or tearing of ankle ligaments.
-In grade 1 (mild) sprains, few fibers are torn and there is no laxity or residual instability.
+In grade 1 (mild) sprains, a few fibers are torn but there is no laxity or residual instability.
 Grade 2 (moderate) sprains involve an incomplete tear of the ligament with mild laxity and instability.
-Grade 3 (severe) sprains are characterized by complete disruption of the ligament with gross instability and laxity.
+Grade 3 (severe) sprains are characterized by complete disruption of the ligament with gross instability and laxity.1

-Lateral ligament sprains are most common (85% of sprains) and occur from foot supination/inversion and tibial external rotation.
-As the foot rotates, the anterotalofibular ligament (ATFL) is injured first, then the calcaneofibular ligament (CFL) and posterior talofibular ligaments (PTFL) tend to tear in that sequence, depending on severity.
+Lateral ligament sprains are most common (85% of sprains)2,3 and occur from subtalar supination/inversion, talocrural plantarflexion, and tibial external rotation.
+As the foot rotates, the anterior talofibular ligament (ATFL) is injured first, then the calcaneofibular ligament (CFL) and posterior talofibular ligaments (PTFL) tend to tear in that sequence, depending on severity of the injury.
 Eversion sprains are caused by extreme external foot rotation, injuring the deltoid ligament that helps to stabilize the medial ankle.
 High ankle sprains occur via more severe eversion injuries affecting the tibiofibular syndesmosis and/or the anterior tibiofibular ligament.5

 Epidemiology including risk factors and primary prevention

 As the ankle moves from dorsiflexion to plantar flexion, bony stability decreases and forces on the ankle ligaments increase.5 The ATFL generally consists of two bands that are separated by branches of the perforating peroneal artery.8 The ATFL is intracapsular, has the lowest failure resistance, and is the most important ligament in talofibular stability.
 It is under maximal stress with the ankle in plantarflexion.
-The CFL is extracapsular, thicker and stronger than the ATFL, and the next to tear in a plantarflexion/inversion injury.
-The PTFL is the strongest of the three ligaments and, because it is only taut in severe dorsiflexion, the least likely to fail.5
+The CFL is extracapsular, thicker, and stronger than the ATFL, and the next to tear in a plantarflexion/inversion injury.
+The PTFL is the strongest of the three ligaments and, because it is only taut in extremes of dorsiflexion, the least likely to fail.5

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-There is swelling, hemorrhage and hematoma at the site of ligament disruption.
+There is swelling and hemorrhage at the site of ligament disruption.
 The typical inflammatory cascade ensues with the release of painful inflammatory mediators, such as prostaglandins and interleukins.
-Capillary endothelial permeability increases and monocytes migrate to the area.
-There is pain, antalgic gait, and decreased range of motion (ROM).
+Capillary endothelial permeability increases, and monocytes migrate to the area.
+There is pain, often an antalgic gait, and decreased range of motion (ROM).10.11

-Ecchymosis, swelling and ROM may worsen before starting to improve.
-There is fibrinous exudation and scar tissue formation as early as 3 weeks if the ligament ends are well approximated.
-The scar is 75% as strong as native tissue but can support weight bearing.
+Ecchymosis, swelling, and ROM may worsen before starting to improve.
+There is fibrous exudation and scar tissue formation as early as 3 weeks post-injury if the ligament ends are well-approximated.
+The scar has roughly 75% of the strength of native tissue but retains the ability to support weight bearing.10,11

 Specific secondary or associated conditions and complications

-Ankle dislocation, bony contusion, osteochondral defects (especially in the talar dome), distal lateral malleolar avulsion or spiral fracture, medial malleolar fracture, avulsion of the 5th metatarsal head, or talar neck or medial compression fractures, extensor digitorum brevis injuries, peroneal tendon injuries, and calcaneal-cuboid ligament injuries may occur.
-Sural or peroneal nerve neurapraxia may develop, particularly with Maissoneuve fractures (proximal fibular fracture and syndesmotic injury) sometimes seen concomitantly with high ankle sprains.
-Knee, hip, low back or contralateral lower limb pain may develop from altered gait kinematics.
-Patients who use axillary crutches to offload the affected ankle are at risk for radial nerve injury.
+Ankle dislocation, bony contusion, osteochondral defects (especially in the talar dome), distal lateral malleolar avulsion or spiral fracture, medial malleolar fracture, avulsion of the 5th metatarsal head, talar neck or medial compression fractures, extensor digitorum brevis injuries, peroneal tendon injuries, and calcaneal-cuboid ligament injuries may occur.
+Sural or peroneal nerve neurapraxia or neuritis may develop, particularly notable with Maisonneuve fractures (proximal fibular fracture and syndesmotic injury) that are sometimes seen concomitantly with high ankle sprains.
+Knee, hip, low back, or contralateral lower limb pain may develop from altered gait kinematics.
+Patients who use axillary crutches to offload the affected ankle are at risk for radial nerve injury.13,14,15

 A detailed history of the mechanism of injury is critical.
-Patients typically report walking on an uneven surface (e.g., pothole) and suffering an inversion injury.
-They may also relate a history of jumping and landing with the foot plantarflexed.
-In sport this often means landing on another player’s foot.
+Patients typically report a history of walking on an uneven surface (e.g., pothole) and suffering an inversion injury.
+They may also relate a history of jumping and landing with the foot plantarflexed and inverted.
+In sport, this often occurs when landing on another player’s foot.
 Patients may complain of feeling a pop, swelling, limited range of motion, and ankle weakness or instability.
 Pain is typically worse with weight bearing.
 It is important to note the patient’s ability to bear weight both immediately after the injury and at the time of the examination.1,5

-A full gait and kinetic chain assessment should be performed because ankle pain and instability can place undue stress at more proximal joints.
-The unaffected ankle should be assessed because inherent laxity or poor strength or flexibility may be an underlying risk factor.
+A full gait and kinetic chain assessment should be performed, as ankle pain and instability can place undue stress on other more proximal joints.
+The unaffected ankle should be assessed, as inherent laxity, decreased strength, or limited flexibility are underlying risk factors for ankle injury.
 Proprioception and balance should be assessed.
-Static and dynamic hip abduction strength, single leg stance assessment, single leg squat, and forward stepdown tests can be useful in formulating an appropriate treatment protocol to minimize risk factors.
+Static and dynamic hip abduction strength, single-leg stance assessment, single-leg squat, and stepdown tests can be useful in formulating an appropriate treatment protocol to minimize risk factors.

-Risk factors for ankle sprain should be assessed, including the types of surfaces the patient works on or an athlete competes on.
+Risk factors for ankle sprain should be assessed, including the types of surfaces on which the patient works or on which the athlete competes.
 Footwear should be assessed for proper fit, wear, stability, and appropriate arch support.
-If necessary, high-top sneakers or high work boots should be utilized to provide increased medial-lateral support and reduce risk of re-injury.
+If necessary, high-top sneakers or high work boots can be utilized to provide increased medial-lateral support and reduce risk of re-injury.

 Social role and social support system

 Highly competitive athletes and performing artists may require psychological support to cope with the stress of not being able to perform.
-Injured workers may have better outcomes if they are returned to work sooner with restrictions in place instead of being kept out altogether.
-A fully disabled worker can suffer from lost self-esteem and depression from being taken from his or her role as a household breadwinner.
+Injured workers may have better outcomes if they return to work sooner with restrictions or limited duty rather than remaining out of work completely.

 Available or current treatment guidelines

-Although no specific guidelines exist, treatment approaches are fairly standardized but also diverge along two pathways.
-The first pathway is a more conservative one in which bracing and rest dominate the early parts of treatment, maybe even including casting.
-The other extreme is to allow for as much mobilization as quickly as possible which can occur with effective early edema control and motion.
-Studies have shown the early mobilization approach to be superior to “standard” care involving relative rest and PRICE protocol (Bleakley 2010) for improving pain and functional outcomes in the short term.
+Although no specific guidelines exist, treatment approaches are fairly standardized, but also diverge along two pathways.
+The first pathway is more conservative in that bracing and rest dominate the early parts of treatment, possibly including casting in select cases.
+The second approach emphasizes mobilization as soon as possible, which can occur with effective early edema control and range of motion exercises.
+Studies have shown the early mobilization approach to be superior to “standard” care involving relative rest and PRICE protocol for improving pain and functional outcomes in the short term.22